MaciejWanat/algorythmic-music/README.md

 python generate.py phrygian c 1 true
 ```

 Where first argument indicates a scale, the second is a mode, third one is a pattern number, fourth indicates wheter to generate music with a drum track.
+Last one is optional and default is false.

 Available scales:
 * phrygian